4th May - Shinewater

 20th January - West Rise Marsh

-Good for gulls this afternoon with single CASPIAN and YELLOW-LEGGEDS dropping in for a brief bath before flying back off towards the coast.
+Good for gulls this afternoon with both CASPIAN and YELLOW-LEGGED dropping in for a brief bath before flying back off towards the coast.
 There were even more SHOVELER today with at least 210 loafing around, and a solitary REDWING was on site by the bee hives.

 7th January - West Rise Marsh